-1. Introduction
+1 Introduction

 There are many areas of overlap between computer science and game theory.
 The influence of computer science has been felt perhaps most strongly through complexity theory.
-Complexity theory has been viewed as a tool to help capture bounded rationality, going back to the work of Neyman (1985) and Rubinstein (1986).
+Complexity theory has been viewed as a tool to help capture bounded rationality, going back to the work of Neyman [1985] and Rubinstein [1986].
 In addition, it is well understood that complexity-theoretic notions like NP-completeness help categorize the intrinsic difficulty of a problem.
-Thus, for example, a result showing that, even in simple settings, the problem of optimizing social welfare is NP-hard (Kfir-Dahav et al., 2000) shows that the standard procedure of applying Clarke's mechanism, despite its many benefits, is not going to work in large systems.
+Thus, for example, a result showing that, even in simple settings, the problem of optimizing social welfare is NP-hard [Kfir-Dahav, Monderer, and Tennenholtz 2000] shows that the standard procedure of applying Clarke's mechanism, despite its many benefits, is not going to work in large systems.